elmsln/elmsln/README.markdown

 The easiest way is to setup an [ELMSLN Developer](http://github.com/btopro/elmsln-developer) envrionment and run [ELMSLN Vagrant](http://github.com/btopro/elmsln-vagrant).
 Test, ask, jump in on the issue queues on github, drupal.org, twitter, email, PHONE or anywhere else that you can find pieces that will help build upon this work.
 We always welcome more issue reports.

 ###Q. Why doesn’t this look like Drupal?
 Because it’s Drupal and other packages setup in an optimal format for a network of deployed distributions.
-This as an enterprise Drupal based application that is more "Drupal inside" then Drupal proper.
-Everything is still done in a completely core compliant way, it's just structured to maximize needed efficencies of a heavily networked ecosystem.
+This is Drupal, we assure you.
+Think of it more as a "Drupal inside" then Drupal proper though.
+Everything is still done in a completely core compliant way, it's just structured to maximize needed efficencies of a heavily networked ecosystem (as well as being able to support low-resource environments).

 Everything is setup in a manner that has flexibility, sustainability and long term system growth in mind.
 It’s using a patched version of a drush extension called DSLM to help manage the symlinks between items but it’s heavily symlink.
-This helps optimize APC as well as make it maintainable for a single person to manage 100s of sites with similar code pushes.
+This helps optimize APC as well as make it maintainable for a single person to manage 100s of sites with similar code pushes. the config directory also has all local changes (of any kind) symlinked from it.
+This allows for the ability to manage the entire ELMSLN deployment as 2 independent repos (1 that's this repo, another that's your own for configuration).

 ###Q. Should I update Drupal modules?
 Anything that’s included in the enclosed core directory should not be updated outside of the schedule of updating versions of the code from the github repository (unless you know what you are doing).
 There are a few projects patched so the best way to get projects upgraded to the latest version is to test it in a vagrant instance, report on it in an issue queue, and then let the ELMSLN community vet the module / theme upgrade.
 Once this has happened then it will be rolled into the final package.

 This is to ensure that all sites function properly after upgrades.
 This package will be updated on versions once they are tested, any modules that you install in your config directory is on you to manage.
 The general rule in Drupal is don’t hack core and the same is true with ELMSLN, don’t hack ELMSLN core; apply all your changes you want inside the config directory.

+There is a drush edl function that can be used to place modules, drush plugins, themes, profiles, and copies of core in the correct location in the elmsln setup.
+If you are doing this though you probably are an active developer in the community (so that's awesome).

 ###Q. config is empty, what do I put there?
 There is an example config repo so you can see how to construct one and build from it.
 You can check that out here https://github.com/btopro/elmsln-config-example .